dbilanoski/cheat-sheets/tools/samba.md

 Here we are saying:
 - Access via example.local AD objects
-- Shared folder called *share* read only by default except for objects under *write list*
+- Shared folder called *share* is read only by default except for objects under *write list*
-- Write is permited for AD members of security  group *Admins*, local group *smbglobals*  and members of security groups *Domain Controllers* and *Domain computers* which will provide access for processes under local system accounts.
+- Write is permited for AD members of security  group *Admins*, local group *smbglobals*  and members of security groups *Domain Controllers* and *Domain computers* which will provide access for processes under [local system accounts](https://learn.microsoft.com/en-us/windows/win32/services/localsystem-account).
 - Everything created by external users in the *share* directory will be owned by smbglobal/smbglobals

 ```bash